CWBudde/ComPort-Library/README.txt

 notes:

 For Delphi 3, 4, 5, 6, 7, 2005 & C++ Builder 4, 5, 6:
+Delphi version earlier than version 5 have not been tested recently.
 (C++ Builder users also need to read the C++ Builder notes)

 Use "File/Open" menu item in Delphi/C++ Builder IDE to open